International travel rebound: Auckland Airport trims losses

 "International travel to and from New Zealand has made a spirited comeback in recent months as border restrictions have fallen away.
 With key parts of our network now reconnected and capacity returning, our sights are firmly set on the future,'' said Hurihanganui, who took on the top role in February.

-Auckland Airport's investment property division continued to perform strongly, with its investment property rent roll is now $127.5m (up nine per cent year on year) and the investment portfolio is now valued at $2.9 billion, up 10 per cent year on year.
+Auckland Airport's investment property division continued to perform strongly, with its investment property rent roll now $127.5m (up 9 per cent year on year) and the investment portfolio is now valued at $2.9 billion, up 10 per cent year on year.

 In the 2022 financial year, Auckland Airport continued to focus on climate change, developing a clear pathway to reduce scope 1 and 2 emissions to reach Net Zero by 2030.